Virginia Hall Chambers, Ed.D.

 Assistant Professor, Education

-Coordinator, Undergraduate Education Programs
+Coordinator, Undergraduate Education Programs and M.Ed. in Athletic Coaching Program

 - Bachelor of Science, Elementary Education, Pennsylvania State University